slowernews/slowernews/README.md

 ### Can I contribute?

 Open an issue or pull request this repository with relevant links, corrections or suggestions.
-I plan to curate only two pages ([main](https://www.slowernews.com/) and one about [Portugal](https://www.slowernews.com/portugal)) but I accept pull requests creating/updating more - if you can handle the burden of using HTML.
+I'm curating only two pages ([main](https://www.slowernews.com/) and one about [Portugal](https://www.slowernews.com/portugal)) but I accept pull requests creating/curating more - if you can handle the burden of using HTML.
 For now, this is my filter to accept them.

 ### So what pages can I create?